richiehug/richiehug/README.md

 ### 👀 🖖🏻 Hello!

-I'm Richie, a Swiss-Mexican techie rooted in Zurich and nurtured globally.
-My journey began in French-speaking Switzerland (Geneva) and spanned across Malaysia, Mexico, and Ireland, giving me a unique multicultural perspective.
-My professional trajectory took off at IBM in 2008, and since then, I've ventured through startups and global giants, specializing in e-commerce, fintech, and IT.
+Hi there!
+I'm Richie, a Swiss-Mexican product leader based in Zurich with a passion for turning complexity into clarity.
+My journey started in French-speaking Switzerland and led me through Malaysia, Mexico, and Ireland—each stop shaping how I think about people, technology, and design.

-Since 2013, my expertise has been anchored in the payment industry.
-I now drive innovation at Datatrans, a leading payment service provider and a proud member of the Planet family.
-My role as a Product Manager centers around product design, management, and sharpening our UX/UI.
-At Datatrans, we are reshaping the online payment landscape with innovative offerings in mobile payments, tokenization products, marketplace solutions, and more.
+Since 2013, I've dedicated my career to the payments industry, building products that move money seamlessly and securely across borders.
+Today, as Head of Product at Nexi Switzerland, I'm focused on shaping the next chapter of digital payments.

 If you need any advice or got a question, send me a message!
 I'm pretty fast at replying.